 Ba, PhD, Sociology and Anthropology, University of Hull

-Sociology and anthropology of Southeast Asia; tourism, culture and heritage; ethnicity and identity; development studies; museum studies; Southeast Asia as a region and the rationale of Southeast Asian Studies.
+Sociology and anthropology of Southeast Asia; tourism, culture and heritage; ethnicity and identity; development studies; museum ethnographic and photographic studies; Southeast Asia as a region and the rationale of Southeast Asian Studies.

 It has been 50 years since Professor Donald Brown undertook his pioneering research on Brunei history, society and culture.
 To mark the occasion scholars from within and outside Brunei approaching 20 scholars have gathered together to examine critically and also celebrate various aspects of Professor Brown's work.
 This project establishes Brunei firmly in its well-deserved position on the anthropological-historical map of Southeast Asia.
 It also confirms the role that Professor Brown's seminal and pioneering studies of Brunei has played in stimulating further research., and his internationally recognized work in our more general understanding of human nature, culture, behavior and history.

 Chiang Mai is the major tourist hub in northern Thailand, and has a long-established tourism industry.
 The project takes stock of these developments, evaluates the existing literature and proposes some directions for future research.
 This is especially significant as the Thai authorities for heritage and culture have recently placed Chiang Mai and its historical importance as the capital of the Kingdom of Lanna on its Tentative List for submission for UNESCO World Heritage Site status.
 Part of the purpose of the project is also to evaluate the contribution of Professor Erik Cohen to the sociological-anthropological study of tourism in Thailand more generally.
 Two papers have already been published on his work and a third is in preparation.